 Day is taking a three-week break until approximately June 25, 2008 to relocate to Fort Worth, Texas to have easier access to his physical therapist.
 Day is talented, young and expected to be a force in the "young-guns" league so this back problem could have consequences.

 More Fantasy News

-Day fired a four-under 68 on Sunday at the AT&T Pebble Beach Pro-Am to finish 13-under and tied for fourth.
+Day closed with a two-under 69 on Sunday at the U.S. Open to finish two-under and tied for 21st.

 Day carded a 36-hole total of five-over-par to miss the cut by four strokes at the Memorial Tournament.

 Eighth top-25 at PGA Championship